innodatalabs/innodatalabs.github.io/_posts/2017-07-20-the-newb-guide-to-google-cloud-machine-learning-engine-prequel.md

     (ml-venv)  $ pip install tensorflow==1.2.1

-To verify that the correct python and version is being used, use pip show as follows:
+To verify that the correct TensorFlow and version has been installed:

     (ml-venv) $ pip show tensorflow
     Name: tensorflow